How Long Do Yuzu Last In The Fridge?

 Signs of Spoiled Yuzu

-Determining whether yuzu has spoiled is crucial to ensure you're using fresh ingredients in your recipes and avoiding potential food waste.
-Here, we discuss how you can identify signs of spoilage in yuzu through visual changes and the smell test.
+Determining whether yuzu has spoiled ensures you're using fresh ingredients and avoiding food waste.
+Check for visual changes, then confirm with a smell test.

 Visual Changes

-The first sign that your yuzu might be past its prime is a noticeable change in appearance.
-Fresh yuzu should have a vibrant, smooth skin with a slightly firm touch.
-If you observe any of the following visual cues, it may be time to discard the fruit:
+The first sign that your yuzu is past its prime is a change in appearance.
+Fresh yuzu has vibrant, smooth skin with a slightly firm touch.
+If you observe any of the following, it may be time to discard the fruit:

 Sign of Spoilage Description

-Discoloration Yellow or green skin becomes dull or has brown spots.
+Discoloration Bright yellow or orange skin becomes dull or develops dark or brown spots.

 Wrinkles Skin loses its firmness and appears shriveled.